History of Gujarat: Guptas and Maitrakas

 The Gupta Emperor Samudragupta defeated the Indo-Scythian rulers in battle and had then admit their submission to him.
 Samudragupta's successor, Chandragupta II, finally conquered the Western Satraps and occupied Gujarat.
 Chandragupta II assumed the title of "Vikramaditya", in celebration of his victory over the Western Satraps.
 During the Gupta reign, villagers and peasants were put into forced labour by the Gupta army and officials.
 During the reign of Skandagupta, Cakrapālita was the governor of Surāṣṭra.

 Towards the middle of the 5th century the Gupta empire started to decline.
 Senapati Bhatarka, the Maitraka general of the Guptas, took advantage of the situation and in 470 CE he set up what came to be known as the Maitraka state.
 He shifted his capital from Girinagar to Valabhipur, near Bhavnagar, on Saurashtra's east coast.
 Maitrakas of Vallabhi became very powerful and their rule prevailed over large parts of Gujarat and even over adjoining Malwa.
 Maitrakas set up a university which came to be known far and wide for its scholastic pursuits and was compared with the famous Nalanda university.
-It was during the rule of Dhruvasena Maitrak that Chinese philosopher-traveler Xuanzang visited in 640 CE.
+It was during the rule of Dhruvasena Maitrak that Chinese Buddhist monk and pilgrim Xuanzang visited in 640 CE.

 Gurjara-Pratihara Empire

 Rani ki Vav (The Queen's stepwell) at Patan was built in the 11th century.

-In the early 8th century some parts of Gujarat was ruled by the south Indian Chalukya dynasty.
+In the early 8th century some parts of Gujarat were ruled by the south Indian Chalukya dynasty.
 In the early 8th century the Arabs of the Umayyad Caliphate established an Empire which stretched from Spain in the west to Afghanistan and Pakistan in the east.
 The Arab rulers tried to expand their Empire in the 8th century and invaded Gujarat but the Arab invaders were defeated by the Chalukya general Pulakeshin.
 After this victory the Arab invaders were driven out of Gujarat.
 Pulakeshin received the title Avanijanashraya (refuge of the people of the earth) by Vikramaditya II for the protection of Gujarat.
 In the late 8th century the Kannauj Triangle period started.
 The 3 major Indian dynasties the northwest Indian Gurjara-Pratihara dynasty, the south Indian Rashtrakuta Dynasty and the east Indian Pala Empire dominated India from the 8th to 10th century.
 During this period the northern part of Gujarat was ruled by the north Indian Gurjara-Pratihara Dynasty and the southern part of Gujarat was ruled by the south Indian Rashtrakuta Dynasty.
 Southern Gujarat was ruled by the south Indian Rashtrakuta dynasty until it was captured by the south Indian ruler Tailapa II of the Western Chalukya Empire.

 Coin of the Gujuras of Sindh, Chavda dynasty, circa 570–712 CE.
 Crowned Sasanian-style bust right / Fire altar with ribbons and attendants; star and crescent flanking flames.